lrchnnng/craft-collective/README.md

 * [Lucid Chart](https://www.lucidchart.com/) - Used to create visual database schema
 * [Markdown](https://www.markdownguide.org/) - Used to format README and TESTING
 * [Python](https://www.python.org/) - Used for coding functions and classes

+Special thanks to Agy Luczak for being a fantastic sounding board, to Ashley Oliver for providing me with encouragement and motivation every thursday and my partner Sami Tamminen-Jackson for being patient with me and buying me snacks when I needed an extra boost!